anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/03-Azure-SQL-Database-Lab.md

 ### Unit 4.
 Publish to Azure Event Hub
 We will re-run the event publisher from the event hub module.

 ### Unit 5.
-Consume from Azure Event Hub, structured stream sink to Azure SQL database
+Consume from Azure Event Hub, sink to Azure SQL database
-We will read stream from Azure Event Hub and leverage the JDBC sink and write to Azure SQL database
+We will leverage structured streaming to read stream from Azure Event Hub, leverage the JDBC sink created, and write to Azure SQL database